hakobtp/blog/microservices/theory/2_Key_Ideas_Behind_Microservices.md

 Contrast this with older layered architectures, like a typical three-tier system (UI, application logic, database).
 A simple UI change may require updating multiple layers—making even small updates complicated.
 By focusing on business functionality instead of technical layers, microservices let you implement changes more efficiently.

+## Managing Data and State

+Microservices should own their own data instead of sharing databases.
+Each service decides what information it shares and what it keeps private.
+This makes services easier to update independently.

+This idea is similar to encapsulation in object-oriented programming, where a class hides its internal details from other parts of the program.
+By hiding internal data, services reduce the chance of causing problems in other parts of the system.

+For example, in a fitness tracking app, a "workout" service might store user exercise data, while a "goals" service tracks daily goals.
+The "goals" service should ask the "workout" service for data rather than directly accessing its database.

 ---

 - [Home](./../../README.md)